neptune-ai/neptune-contrib/docs/index.rst

 We keep an updated list of open issues/feature ideas on github project page `Github projects`_.
 If you feel like taking a shot at one of those do go for it!
-In case of any trouble please talk to us on the `Neptune Slack`_.
+In case of any trouble please talk to us on the `Neptune Spectrum communicator`_.

 Indices and tables